Investors don’t believe they’ll make money on you.

-They fear losing their money more than they long to strike it rich.
+Worse, they fear losing their investment more than they long to strike it rich.

-But if you don’t have a plan to pay investors back with some kind of timeline and ROI that they believe…
+But if you don’t have a plan with some kind of timeline and an ROI that they believe…

 Your deal is DOA.